Leon740/algo/public/books/Ideal_Programmer/Ideal_Programmer.md

 #### Falsy promises

-I should start hitting the jym.
+I should start hitting the gym.
 Hopefully I will finish this task today.

 #### True promises